RestKit/RestKit/Docs/Design/Object Mapping 2.0.md

 This document details the design of object mapping in RestKit.

 ## Goals
+- Take parsing responsibilities out of the mapper entirely
 - Support arbitrarily complex mapping operations
 - Enable full transparency and insight into the mapping operation
 - Provide a clean, clear mapping API that is easy to work on and extend